 What to wear at Forest School

-We recommend tech T shirts made from man-made ‘tech’ or ‘sport’ fabrics- eg polyester, polyproylene, merino wool, etc, that stay warm when wet.
-Short sleeved shirts can be worn both winter and summer.
+Ideally these would be man-made ‘tech’ or ‘sport’ fabrics (eg polyester, polyproylene, merino wool, etc) that stay warm when wet.
 Look for key words like ‘active’, ‘sport’, and ‘wicking’, and avoid anything with cotton on the label.

-Trousers can be tricky as the only commonly available choices are tracksuit bottoms and jeans.
-We have a strong preference for tracksuit bottoms here, as wet jeans are cold and very unpleasant to wear, especially outdoors.
-If your child is doing a lot of outdoor activities in cold weather we highly recommend trying out some craghoppers windproof trousers or similar.
+Tracksuit bottoms are the most common choice, as wet jeans are cold and very unpleasant to wear, especially outdoors.
+If your child is doing a lot of winter outdoor activities try out some windproof outdoor trousers from any good outdoor shop.
+Some of the larger discount stores

-Shoes- Wellies with thick socks, or proper boots.
+In winter, wellies with thick socks, or proper boots are the best choices.
 Wellies and thin socks are extremely cold, as are tennis shoes and thin trainers.
 Be sure the shoe is not tight, as this will restrict blood flow also resulting in cold feet.

 Decent hats and gloves are provided, but please feel free to supply your own if you don’t mind them getting muddy!